-If you want to enjoy a delicious and aromatic cup of coffee, always use fresh and high-quality beans.
+Always use fresh and high-quality beans if you want to enjoy a delicious and aromatic cup of coffee.

 However, that’s not always the case.

 There is nothing better than the smell of freshly ground coffee in your home.
-And while we all agree that freshly grinding the whole coffee beans for each cup is the optimal way to drink coffee – the reality is that we don’t all have the equipment at home to do that.
-So if you buy your coffee pre-ground, here are some tips that will keep your coffee smelling and tasting its very best.
+And while we all agree that freshly grinding the whole coffee beans for each cup is the optimal way to drink coffee, we don’t all have the equipment at home to do that.
+So if you buy your coffee pre-ground, here are some tips to keep your coffee smelling and tasting its best.

 Roasted whole bean coffee stales quickly.
 Follow these three simple coffee storage tips for keeping your pre-ground coffee fresh.